hsf-training/hsf-training-reana-webpage/_episodes/01-introduction.md

 <img src="{{ page.root }}/fig/reproducibility-and-preservation.png" width="60%" />

-Preserve first and think about reusability later is the "blue pill" way.
+Preserving data first and thinking about reusability later is the "blue pill" way.

 Make analysis preproducible _ab initio_ to facilitate its future preservation is the "red pill" way.